Adedeji-Taiwo/Scheduler/README.md

 ## Features

 <!-- List the features of your application or follow the template.
 Don't share the figma file here :) -->

-The Unconventional ToDo Web Application with neumorphic-insipred UI design.
+The Unconventional ToDo Web Application with neomorphic-inspired UI design.
 A fully responsive app built with local storage to ensure no data is lost on browser/tab closure.
-Reorder your tasks based on prorities and set reminder for pending or uncompleted tasks.
-Visually-pleasing bars to monitor progress and bring you up to speed with tasks' statuses.
+Reorder your tasks based on priorities and set reminders for pending or uncompleted tasks.
+Visually pleasing bars to monitor progress and bring you up to speed with tasks' statuses.